1. Weekly virtual office hours

-Consider whether you will have drop-in sessions with Zoom and a virtual waiting room, or if you will allow students to sign up for an appointment within your virtual office hours through the Canvas calendar.
+Consider whether you will have drop-in sessions with Zoom and a virtual waiting room, or if you will allow students to sign up for an appointment within your virtual office hours through the calendar in the LMS.

 Step two: select and prepare your tools